Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Secondary Control Synthesis

 \subsection{Design Equations}

-From Theorem \ref{thm: QSR-L2}, it is clear that local stability of closed loop system can be guaranteed by choosing the control input $\tilde{u}(t)$ such that \eqref{nonlinear_switched} is locally $QSR$-dissipative for $u(t) \mapsto u(t)+\tilde{u}(t)$, with $Q_j<0$, $j \in \Sigma^{|\mathcal{V}|}$.
-However, it can be quite difficult to design such a control input for nonlinear systems, especially with the added complexity resulting from switching dynamics. \textit{Therefore, we develop a novel control design to ensure local $QSR$-dissipativity of the nonlinear switched system \eqref{nonlinear_switched} from that of its first order linear approximation \eqref{linear switched system}.} We first provide a relationship between the $QSR$-dissipativity properties of \eqref{nonlinear_switched} and \eqref{linear switched system}.
-We then formulate the output feedback control design equations for $\tilde{u}(t)$ as a set of LMIs that guarantee the $QSR$-dissipativity, and hence stability of the nonlinear switched system \eqref{nonlinear_switched}.
+The local stability of closed loop system can be guaranteed by choosing the control input $\tilde{u}(t)$ such that \eqref{nonlinear_switched} is locally $QSR$-dissipative for $u(t) \mapsto u(t)+\tilde{u}(t)$, with $Q_j<0$, $j \in \Sigma^N$.
+However, it can be quite difficult to design such a control input for nonlinear systems, especially with the added complexity resulting from switching dynamics. {Therefore, we develop a control design to ensure local $QSR$-dissipativity of the nonlinear switched system \eqref{nonlinear_switched} from that of its first order linear approximation \eqref{linear switched system}.} \begin{theorem} If for all $j \in \Sigma^N$, $B_j^{(1)}$ is full column rank and there exists symmetric positive definite matrix \(P \in \mathbb{R}^{ 3N\times 3N}\) and matrices \(U_j, V_j\) of appropriate dimensions such that \eqref{control_lmi} holds, where $\mathcal{S}_v$ is the set of all diagonal matrices and $\mathcal{S}_H$ is the set of all matrices with the same sparsity structure as the Jacobian matrix $H$ in \eqref{linear switched system}, then the output feedback control law $u(t) \mapsto u(t) + \tilde{u}(t)$ where \(\tilde{u}(t)=K_{\sigma(t)}y(t)\) with $K_j=V_j^{-1}U_j, \forall j \in \Sigma^N$ renders the system \eqref{nonlinear_switched} locally $QSR$-dissipative, and hence locally $\mathcal{L}_2$ stable, for any switching sequence.
+The dissipativity matrices for closed loop system are given by $Q_j<0$, $S_j$ and $R_j$, $j \in \Sigma^N$. \end{theorem}